UI-Manufaktur/uim-cake/source/uim/cake/Datasource/README.md

 In the case of a Relational database, a Repository would be a `Table`, which can be return single or multiple `Entity` objects by using a `Query`.

-This library exposes the following interfaces for creating a system that implements the repository pattern and is compatible with the CakePHP framework:
+This library exposes the following interfaces for creating a system that : the repository pattern and is compatible with the CakePHP framework:

 * `RepositoryInterface` - Describes the methods for a base repository class.